 There is no such thing as a "drop-in" for R123.
 R1233zd is an alternative to R123, and is an A1 refrigerant.
 However, it is not a retrofit alternative for existing R123 chillers; equipment must be designed from the start to use R1233zd, because it requires higher pressures and operates at a different volumetric capacity than R123.
 In addition, new R1233zd chillers will require ASME code construction of the heat exchangers.

 The identified retrofit alternative for R123 is R514A, which will require some changes to the equipment to operate.
 R514A carries the same undesirable higher toxicity "B" designation as defined by ASHRAE Standard 34 as R123, and will reduce the capacity of an R123 machine.

 No Guarantee of Availability of Phased Out Refrigerants

 There is no guaranteed supply of refrigerant after a phase-out, and demand is difficult to predict.
-With widespread availability of R134a at a reasonable cost, it remains the best choice today for a new centrifugal chiller.
+With widespread availability of R134a, at a reasonable cost, combined with its efficiency, it remains the best positive pressure A1 choice today for new centrifugal chillers.

 ODP vs. GWP

 The refrigerant GWP is only part of the story, because the chiller's energy use has a more significant impact on global climate change than the refrigerant GWP.
 Selecting a chiller with an A1 refrigerant solely on the basis of GWP could be a losing proposition.
-If the refrigerant is less efficient than R134a or R410A, the chiller could lose efficiency and contribute more to global warming through higher energy usage leading to increased carbon emissions.
+If the refrigerant is less efficient than R134a or R410A, the lower efficiency chiller will contribute more to global warming through higher energy usage, leading to increased carbon emissions.